allenai/vampire/README.md

 This script will tokenize your data, and save the resulting output into the specified `serialization-dir`.

 In `examples/ag`, you should see:

-    1. `train.npz` - pre-computed bag of word representations of the training data
+* `train.npz` - pre-computed bag of word representations of the training data
-    2. `dev.npz` - pre-computed bag of word representations of the dev data
+* `dev.npz` - pre-computed bag of word representations of the dev data
-    3. `vampire.bgfreq` - background frequencies of words used to bias VAMPIRE reconstruction during training
+* `vampire.bgfreq` - background word frequencies
-    4. `vocabulary` - AllenNLP vocabulary directory
+* `vocabulary/` - AllenNLP vocabulary directory

 ## Create reference corpus

-We have to build a reference corpus to calcuate NPMI (normalized pointwise mutual information), a measure of topical coherence that we use for early stopping.
+We now have to build a reference corpus to calcuate NPMI (normalized pointwise mutual information), a measure of topical coherence that we use for early stopping.

-We use the validation data as our reference corpus.
+In this work, we use the validation data as our reference corpus.
 Run:

 ```
 $ python -m scripts.make_reference_corpus examples/ag/dev.jsonl examples/ag/reference
 ```

 In `examples/ag/reference`, you should see:

-    1. `ref.npz` - pre-computed bag of word representations of the reference corpus
+* `ref.npz` - pre-computed bag of word representations of the reference corpus
-    2. `ref.vocab.json` - the reference corpus vocabulary
+* `ref.vocab.json` - the reference corpus vocabulary

 ## Pre-train VAMPIRE